opentech-dev/streamwise/README.md

 ## Mergers

 Mergers are components in StreamWise that allow you to combine two or more channels into a single channel.
 They provide the capability to aggregate and consolidate data entities from multiple sources into one unified channel.
+Since Mergers don't require custom operation, mergers are defined directly in the schema.

 ### Schema